ros/catkin/doc/index.rst

-* Catkin does not differentiate between stacks or packages: it simply examines the subdirectories of ``CMAKE_SOURCE_DIR`` for buildable projects (indicated by the presence of a file :ref:`stack.xml`).
+* Catkin does not differentiate between stacks or packages: it simply examines the subdirectories of ``CMAKE_SOURCE_DIR`` for buildable projects (indicated by the presence of a file :ref:`package.xml`).
 It determines the dependency ordering of stacks by examining these files.